ostdotcom/website-docupony/docs/0_01_START_TOKENIZE.md

 sidebar_label: Tokens
 ---

 We want to enable you to easily and safely create your own Branded Tokens on highly scalable OpenST Side Blockchains.
 These side blockchains are one of our key innovations.
-We use the OpenST technology protocol to create Branded Tokens on side blockchains by staking OST⍺ on the public Ropsten Ethereum blockchain.
-[Learn more about the OpenST protocol](https://github.com/OpenSTFoundation/openst-platform/blob/master/CHANGELOG.md).
+We use the OpenST technology protocol to create Branded Tokens on side blockchains by staking OST⍺ on the public Ropsten Ethereum blockchain. [<u>Learn more about the OpenST protocol</u>](https://github.com/OpenSTFoundation/openst-platform/blob/master/CHANGELOG.md).

 OST KIT⍺ provides you tools to design, plan, mint, and manage a branded token economy backed by OST⍺.